axakon/hackathon-advanced-docker/lesson-1/README.md

 1. `FROM` - Sets the base image for the subsequent instructions.
 2. `RUN` - Executes a command, treat this as basic shell commands, can run things like apt, apk, yum, etc.
 3. `COPY` - Copies files from the build context to the container.
 We use this command to copy our project files into the container
 4. `WORKDIR` - Sets the working directory for the subsequent instructions.
-This is where all your commands will be executed, example setting the workdir to : `/app` will make sure all commands are executed in the `/app` directory of the container
+This is where all your commands will be executed, example setting the workdir to : `/app` will make sure all commands are executed in the `/app` directory of the container.
+It will automatically create any missing folders required and then move to that folder.
-5. `CMD` - The command that will be executed when the container starts.
-This is the command that will be executed when the container starts.
+5. `CMD` - This is the command that will be executed when the container starts.
 It is important to note that only the last `CMD` instruction in the Dockerfile will have an effect.
-6. `ENTRYPOINT` - The command that will be executed when the container starts.
-This is the command that will be executed when the container starts.
+6. `ENTRYPOINT` - This is the command that will be executed when the container starts.
 It is important to note that only the last `ENTRYPOINT` instruction in the Dockerfile will have an effect.

 ## CMD vs ENTRYPOINT